Do we need another ‘Minister for Drought’ ?

 Those of us old enough to remember the excesses of the 1970s will recall one of the most notable of its meteorological ones - the ‘great drought’ of ’76.

 Contrary to popular belief, this was more extensive and prolonged than the current one, with both a dry autumn and winter in 1975 and a dry spring in 1976 contributing.
-In June 1976 there was actually a period of two weeks where maximum temperatures in southern England never fell below 32oC.
-The prolonged nature of this heatwave, and the following dry, hot period which continued until early August, resulted in severe consequences for crops and domestic water supplies, with taps in some areas actually running dry.
+In June 1976 there was actually a period of two weeks where maximum temperatures in southern England never fell below 32oC, and we haven't seen anything that prolonged this year - yet.
+The prolonged nature of the 1976 heatwave, and the following dry, hot period which continued until early August, resulted in severe consequences for crops and domestic water supplies, with taps in some areas actually running dry.
 This culminated in the Drought Act being rushed through parliament on 5th August.
 This legislation included more draconian water restrictions, installation of standpipes, water bowsers, etc.

 ….and the appointment of Dennis Howells as ‘Minister for Drought’ by the then PM, Jim Callaghan.